 But leaving the PICU might also cause some anxiety.
 It's not unusual for parents of kids who were in the PICU to think, "He was so sick and now he's better.
 But shouldn't he stay here until he's completely back to normal?"
 But the doctors and nurses in the PICU won't transfer kids before they think they're ready and stable, and the team on the hospital's regular floor will have the resources necessary to continue guiding your child's recovery.

 Caring for a critically ill child is always stressful and difficult.
-But with a basic understanding of the people and things in the PICU, the stress on the family can be minimized — leaving you better able to support your child and plan for when the entire family is home together again.
+But understanding the people and things in the PICU can help ease your family's stress — leaving you better able to support your child and plan for when the entire family is home together again.

 Reviewed by: Adalberto Torres Jr., MD